minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 congressional candidates @skocpol2016koch and have spent more than 123 million USD on elections.
-Especially over the past ten years, Koch Industries have increased their campaign contributions by at least 10% per election cycle, amounting to 28 Millon USD in the 2022 election cycle, with approximately 90-97% of these congressional contributions going to Republican candidates
+Especially over the past ten years, Koch Industries have increased their campaign contributions by at least 10% per election cycle, amounting to 28 illon USD in the 2022 election cycle, with approximately 90-97% of these congressional contributions going to Republican candidates
 @OpenSecretsKochIndustries.